Student Outcomes Focused Governance

-- The percentage of Black boys who achieve English language arts proficiency or higher on the 3rd grade Determines studentsâ€™ progress toward graduation and college, career readiness in English language will increase from 28% in June 2019, to 70% in June 2024.
+- The percentage of Black boys who achieve English Language Arts proficiency or higher on the 3rd grade Determines studentsâ€™ progress toward graduation and college, career readiness in English language More will increase from 28% in June 2019, to 70% in June 2024.

-- The percentage of Black boys and teens in each A cohort is a group of students.
-For example, a cohort can/class who graduate and also successfully completed at least one advanced course will increase from 52% in June 2019, to 62% in June 2024.
+- The percentage of Black boys and teens who graduate having successfully completed at least one advanced course will increase from 54% in June 2019 to 62% in June 2024

-- The superintendent will not allow school and district initiatives to go forth without engaging students of color furthest from educational justice and their families, including those who have a preferred language other than English and who require accommodations for disability.
+- The Superintendent will not allow school and district initiatives to go forth without engaging students of color furthest from educational justice and their families, including those who have a preferred language other than English and who require accommodations for disability.

 - The Superintendent will not allow any district department, school building, or classrooms to provide unwelcoming environments.
 Per Board Policy No. 0030, welcoming environments reflect and support the diversity of the district’s student population, their families, and community and promote a sense of belonging.

 Student Outcomes Focused Governance Implementation

 Over the course of the next year, the School Board and Seattle Public Schools More staff will be working to implement the shift to Student Outcomes Focused Governance.
 This will include board training sessions, community engagement, progress monitoring of the goals and guardrails, and substantive changes in board practices and policies.

 In June 2022, Board President Hersey created an Ad Hoc Governance Committee to develop a plan and timeline for the Board’s implementation of Student Outcomes Focused Governance (SOFG).
 Directors Hampson, Rankin, and Song Maritz served on the committee and conducted their work from July 1 to September 30, 2022.